How to find the exact version of an npm package used by a site

 `node_modules/react/package.json` shows up but version is empty.

 The bundler stripped the `version` field as an optimization.
-Very rare but possible.
-Check other `package.json` files in the same sourcemap — they'll usually have versions.
+Very rare but possible (especially with custom esbuild plugins).
+Check other `package.json` files in the same sourcemap — they'll usually have versions, and React's version can be cross-checked via `React.version` in the console if the global is exposed.

 I see the same package version listed twice.